Homes in the village are generally required to meet the Castle Hill Mountain Village Design Rules.

-To start the process of gaining approval from the Design Assessment Committee, please email a set of plans to John Reid.
+To start the process of gaining approval from the Design Assessment Committee, please submit a set of plans to John Reid using the form here.

 The following plants are suggested (and can be found in Village reserves, gardens and / or the local environment).

 |Halls Totara / Mountain Totara||Podocarpus cunninghamii (formerly P. hallii)|

 |Mountain Ribbonwood / Lacebark||Hoheria lyalii|

 |Mountain Toatoa||Phyllocladus asplenifolius var alpinus|

 |Cabbage tree||Cordyline australis|

 |Prostrate/Snow Totara||Podocarpus nivalis|